 Level 2 and level 20 checksums should only be used when diagnosing memory corruption under the advisement of the support center, since it does have the ability to panic the machine.

-The default is 0 (no checksums) as LLT depends on the NICs hardware to guarantee packet accuracy.
-Level 1 checksums may be enabled if the private network is suspected of on-the-wire packet corruption or in the NIC.
-There may be some tradeoff of peformance due to the CPU cycles needed to perform the checksum in addition to those performed by the NIC hardware.
+The default is 10 (checksums on) as LLT is a reliable transport and we need to guarantee packet accuracy.
+Level 10 checksums may be disabled if the private network is known to be reliable.
+There may be some peformance improvement due to the CPU cycles needed to perform the checksum.

 Currently checksum offloading is only implemented on Linux and only for transmitting packets.